H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 )

 Placement-wise:
-- The *enqueuer nodes* are hosted at the corresponding *enqueuer*.
+- The enqueuer nodes are hosted at the corresponding enqueuer.
-- All the *tree nodes* are hosted at the *dequeuer*.
+- All the tree nodes are hosted at the dequeuer.
-- The distributed counter, which the enqueuers use to timestamp their enqueued value, is hosted at the *dequeuer*.
+- The distributed counter, which the enqueuers use to timestamp their enqueued value, is hosted at the dequeuer.

 === Data structure